microsoft/TypeScript-Handbook/pages/release notes/TypeScript 2.1.md

 However, a lot of the time, you might just want to import an existing module that may not have its own `.d.ts` file.
 Previously this was an error.
-Starting with TypeScript 2.1 this should get much easier.
+Starting with TypeScript 2.1 this is now much easier.

 With TypeScript 2.1, you can import a JavaScript module without needing a type declaration.
 A type declaration (such as `declare module "foo" { ... }` or `node_modules/@types/foo`) still takes priority if it exists.